 We apply the model's cost parameters for these factors to a proposed development to predict its costs.
 The model is also benchmarked against industry-wide cost data to ensure that our costs are in line with the industry.
-With different development characteristics, the predicted total development costs for new construction can vary from \$200,000 to \$450,000 per unit.
+With different development characteristics, the predicted total development costs for new construction can vary from \$230,000 to \$615,000 per unit (in 2025 dollars, when 2023 selections will most likely draw funds).

-Overall, the model explains a sizable portion (56 percent to 73 percent) of the variation in the costs for developments that we financed between 2003 and 2020, which is a robust result.7 For comparison, Abt Associates (a national consulting firm) released in August 2018 a cost analysis of housing tax credit developments from across the county, and their regression models explained 52 to 54 percent of the variation in the national data.8 Similarly, the U.S. Government Accountability Office (GAO) released in September 2018 another cost analysis of tax credit developments, and their regression models explained 63 to 65 percent of the variation in their national data.9 Besides the statistical rigor, the model has proven very effective over the last decade and a half in objectively and systematically flagging developments with high costs.
-Each year, we revise and enhance the model based on the previous year's results and staff feedback.
+Overall, the model explains a sizable portion (56% to 72%) of the variation in the costs for developments that we financed between 2003 and 2023, which is a robust result.
+For comparison, Abt Associates (a national consulting firm) released in August 2018 a cost analysis of housing tax credit developments from across the county, and their regression models explained 52 to 54 percent of the variation in the national data.
+Similarly, the U.S. Government Accountability Office (GAO) released in September 2018 another cost analysis of